Taming-the-BEAST/StarBeast3-Tutorial/README.md

 </figure>

-Here, the value of the coefficient of variation indicated that branch rates are spread moderatelly but not too distant from the mean.
+Here, the value of the coefficient of variation indicated that branch rates are spread moderately but not too distant from the mean.

 # 3. Total Evidence Dating

 Finally, StarBeast3 is capable of leveraging the fossil record and associated morphological data for **total-evidence analysis**.
-In this case we will use fossilized birth-death (FBD) model ({% cite heath2014fossilized gavryushkina2014bayesian --file StarBEAST3-Tutorial/master-refs.bib %}) as species tree prior in the MSC process.
+In this case we will use fossilized birth-death (FBD) model {% cite heath2014fossilized gavryushkina2014bayesian --file StarBeast3-Tutorial/master-refs.bib %} as species tree prior in the MSC process.
 Since adding both morphological and molecular data can be complicated within BEAUti, you must follow the steps in order they are given.

 ## 3.1 Adding Fossils and Morphological Data